yashpratap09/DataprivateCalculator/react-privatedatacalculator/README.md

 and then same we have a also one more hidden option it means new option that a new storage for store a data

+# we can also delete hidden files/data

-it this project i not use a any datastorage but we also connect a backend and store data in any data base. but here i not use any storage.
+it this project I not use a any datastorage but we can also connected a backend and store data in any data base. but here i not use any storage.